CFFinch62/Project-Euler-IDE/README.md

 ## Data Files

-Data files required for certain problems can be downloaded from the Project Euler website.
+If any data files for certain problems are missing or get deleted they can be downloaded from the Project Euler website.
 Place them in the `data` directory with the exact names specified in the problem descriptions.

 See `data/README.md` for detailed information about required data files and how to obtain them.